sgiorgetti/ensembl-py/README.md

 ## Scope

-Scope is limited to the few core features, and related ancillary information, we have to deal with.
+Scope is limited to a few core features, and related ancillary information, we have to deal with.
 Namely,
 - Gene
 - Transcript
 - Exon